 Within weeks I was editing my first ‘Archway’ for Mothers’ Union in the Diocese of Winchester, and convinced of the organisations’ value in mission and ministry among families all over the world, and in how it’s aims fitted with the importance my husband and I place on family and our Christian faith.
 Within months I was first a member, then a Diocesan Commissioned Speaker and seeking to overcome some of the organisations rather poor historical stereotypes.
 In 2004 I became a General Trustee for the Diocese.

 My journey with God and the Mothers’ Union has taken me to two prisons, one in Winchester (where I occassionally speak on behalf of Mothers’ Union in a small chapel) and one in Kampala, Uganda.
 It has taken me to appreciate the fantastic work of the MU ‘Family Holiday’ scheme in our own Diocese and across the UK, and the MU Family Life Programme which I was also able to visit in Uganda.
 I’ve met all sorts of people from all over the world who are a fantastic witness to how God can change lives radically, and I’ve even driven with my family across washed out bedrock roads in the hills of the Eastern Cape (South Africa) to visit a tiny community called Mfula and it’s Mothers’ Union members.

 All these Mothers’ Union activities played a large part in developing what I understood to be a calling to preach and teach, and led to me training for and being licensed as a Reader in 2009.
 Thing is I was a round peg in a square hole, and it turns out that actually God has called me to the priesthood!
-Sadly this means that for the moment, I am laying down my Mothers’ Union commitments in 2012 to enable further training, but both my husband and I will continue to remain members and promote Mothers’ Union wherever we have an opportunity.
+Sadly this means that for the moment, I am laying down my Mothers’ Union commitments in 2012 to enable further training, but both my husband and I remain members and promote Mothers’ Union wherever we have an opportunity.